MickaelRigault/pyifu/README.md

 ```

 ### Dependencies
-- propobject (install automatically if you used pip otherwise `pip install propobject`)
+- propobject (installed automatically if you used pip otherwise `pip install propobject`)
 - astropy >= 1.3

 # Usage